lndecastro/AI4EL/tempBook5/Module4_Staying_Smart.md

 # Module 4: Staying Smart with AI — Trust, Safety & Your Personal Toolkit

-Welcome to the final class of the **AI for Everyday Life** program.
+Welcome to the final module of the **AI for Everyday Life** program.

-Over the past three classes, you have built a substantial foundation.
+Over the past three modules, you have built a substantial foundation.
 You understand what AI is and how it works.
 You can write effective prompts and use AI to draft emails, summarize documents, and analyze data.
 You have experimented with image generation, AI music, and presentation tools.
 You have a personal Prompt Library taking shape.

-This final class is where we zoom out — and ask the deeper questions that make the difference between someone who *uses* AI and someone who uses it *wisely*.
+This final class is where we zoom out and ask the deeper questions that make the difference between someone who *uses* AI and someone who uses it *wisely*.

 We will explore why AI goes wrong and how to catch it.
 We will build a clear, practical framework for privacy and responsible use.
 We will organize your personal AI toolkit.
-And we will close the program the way it began: with you at the center — curious, capable, and in control.
+And we will close the program the way it began: with you at the center, curious, capable, and in control.

 > **The central idea of this class:** Being a great AI user is not about knowing the most tools.
 It is about maintaining your judgment, protecting your privacy, and building habits that serve you well as the technology keeps changing.